 Huntington’s Disease: An Evidence-Based Approach To Recreational Therapy Intervention (C2) Sapelo Room

 Huntington’s Disease is arguably one of the most devastating disorders with which one could be diagnosed.
 Due to the hereditary, progressive and volatile nature of the disease; individuals who have Huntington’s often live on the fringes of society isolated and disconnected.
-In this session a Longwood University student will share her experiences and knowledge gained during her internship in a Huntington’s Disease program.
+In this session, a Longwood University student will share her experiences and knowledge gained during her internship in a Huntington’s Disease program.
 As part of the evidence-based process, a review of the literature will be presented and attendees will participate in a discussion forum identifying the role of recreational therapy in working with those with Huntington’s, as well as what interventions may be tailored to help them reconnect.
 Learning Objectives: Participants will be able to: 1) Identify etiology, progression and morbidity rate of individuals with Huntington’s disease, 2) Identify at least three new RT intervention strategies for service delivery, 3) Identify at least two areas in which there is need for ongoing research, practice and investigation in the field of RT.

 Kirstin Whitely, MA, CTRS, Longwood University